 Date and lot marking of prepacked food

-Food business operators (FBOs) can change the durability indication if necessary; they then become responsible for the accuracy of any changes that they make.
+Food business operators (FBO, which means any business involved in the manufacture or supply of food for human consumption, including retailers) can change the durability indication (best-before and best-before-end dates, not use-by dates) if necessary.
+They then become responsible for the accuracy of any changes that they make.
 This enables, amongst other things, FBOs to freeze a product if it is appropriate to do so.
 An FBO that freezes a product needs to indicate the new durability date and give the appropriate conditions of use and storage instructions.
-(An FBO is any business involved in the manufacture or supply of food for human consumption, and includes retailers.)

 Regardless of which type of date marking is used you can replace the date with a statement of where the date may be found on the packaging - for example, 'Best before - see base of pack'.